shadolee/CFA-Project-Directory/README.md

 ### Other Term 2 Projects:

-[Term 2 Group Project](https://github.com/shadolee/CFA-Hackathon-LetsGetGit): in a team of five we created an application to assist people with disabilities have better access to a tech education by way of a Virtual Reality Classroom they can access from anywhere.
+[Term 2 Group Project](https://github.com/shadolee/CFA-Hackathon-LetsGetGit): in a team we created an application to assist people with disabilities have better access to a tech education by way of a Virtual Reality Classroom they can access from anywhere.
+Completed using Ruby on Rails.

 ## Major Project 3: